9dots/9dots.io-pages/OevYoBW.md

 ### INTRODUCE:
 _What does HTML look like?_
 HTML is a series of tags which describe the elements on the webpage.
 Tags are the building blocks of a website and usually come in pairs.
-The exception is for the image element which only has one.
 Today we are going to focus on three specific tags:

 Element | HTML
 -|-